adibozzhanov/aoc2025/README.md

 # aoc2025

 Doing every day of advent of code in a different language.
-Hopefully I can last the whole time.
 Here are the languages in a randomized order:

 1. Typescript - [ DONE ]
 2. Elisp - [ DONE ]